srvk/eesen-transcriber/README.md

 ## Error Analysis

 If you ran the full TEDLIUM EESEN experiment, it is possible to use SpeechKitchen.org's [Error Analysis Page](http://speechkitchen.org/error-analysis-instructions-for-tedlium-vm/) to produce and view graphs and charts that let you play with the scoring data and visualize it in different ways.

+## Tips & Tricks

+You might want to install useful vagrant plugins such as [vagrant-aws](https://github.com/mitchellh/vagrant-aws) or [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) using

+    vagrant plugin install vagrant-vbguest